Statistical properties of dynamics. Introduction to the functional analytic approach: Expanding maps: regularizing action of the transfer operator and existence of a regular invariant measure

-Let us consider the sequence $g_{n}=\frac{1}{n}\sum_{i=0}^{n-1}L^{n}1$ where $1$ is the density of the normalized Lebesgue measure.\ By the Lasota Yorke inequality the sequence has uniformly bounded $W^{1,1}$norm and by Proposition \ref{RK} has a subsequence $g_{n_{k}}$ converging in $L^{1}$ to a limit $h$.
+where $1$ is the density of the normalized Lebesgue measure.\ By the Lasota Yorke inequality $(\ref{LY})$\ the sequence has uniformly bounded $W^{1,1}$ norm and by Proposition \ref{RK} has a subsequence $g_{n_{k}}$ converging in $L^{1}$ to a limit $h$.